-As set out earlier, the MTFS is necessarily based on prudent assumptions which do show budget shortfalls across the 3 years post 2022/23.
+As set out earlier, the MTFS is necessarily based on prudent assumptions which do show budget shortfalls across the 3 years post 2023/24.
 However, whilst there are risks within the MTFS these have been mitigated as far as possible and it would take a significant change in the funding regime to create a scenario which the PCC and Chief Constable could not manage over the course of the MTFS through either planned budget reduction and/or draws from reserves.'

-Whilst the current and forecast medium-term financial position remains stable, the PCC and Constabulary CFOs will continue to evaluate any evolving financial impacts to the sector in general and to Hampshire in particular, be they Covid related or otherwise.
+Whilst the current and forecast medium-term financial position remains stable, the PCC and Constabulary CFOs will continue to evaluate any evolving financial impacts to the sector in general and to Hampshire & Isle of Wight in particular.

-The financial position and the impact on financial sustainability will be kept under ongoing review going forward, particularly as further information on the forthcoming Spending Review, Police funding settlement and council tax precept levels is announced.
+The financial position and the impact on financial sustainability will be kept under ongoing review going forward.